kube-burner/kube-burner/docs/configuration.md

 | errorOnVerify        | Exit with rc 1 before indexing when objects verification fails                   | Boolean | true     | false   |

-A valid example of a configuration file can be found at the [examples](https://github.com/cloud-bulldozer/kube-burner/tree/master/examples) folder.
+Examples of valid configuration files can be found at the [examples folder](https://github.com/cloud-bulldozer/kube-burner/tree/master/examples).

 ## Objects